Queers harmonizing for liberation.

-Queer Choir Collective curates non-gendered, intergenerational and re-humanizing singing spaces for queer, trans and agender/gender-expansive individuals of all identities and voice types.
-Allies/co-conspirators welcome.
+Queer Choir Collective cultivates non-gendered, intergenerational and re-humanizing singing spaces for queer, trans + a/gender-expansive humans.

 QUEER CHOIR